 Introduces feminism as a lens of analysis; gender, sexuality, and other social categories as social constructs; sexism, heterosexism, and other social systems as systems of oppression; and intersectionality as a lens of analysis.
 Topics of the course will vary based on the instructor.
 (D)

-WGS 221.
-Introduction to Women's, Gender, and Sexuality Studies.
+WGS 220.
+Theory and Practice of Women's, Gender, and Sexuality Studies.
 (3 h)

 WGS 222.
-Introduction to Sexuality Studies.
+Sexuality Studies.
 (3 h)

 WGS 224.
 Readings in Queer Theology.
 (1.5 h)